 - Ranking is based on upvote and downvote difference.
 This means a post with 100 upvotes and no downvotes will rank the same as a post with 1000 upvotes and 900 downvotes.

-- The older a post is the less well it will rank.
-For example, if two posts have the exact same amount of upvotes and downvotes, the newer post will show up first.
+- The older a post is, the less well it will rank.
+For example, if two posts have the exact same amount of upvotes and downvotes, the more recent post will show up first.

 - Using a link shortener on Reddit is not a good idea.
 While this can be a pain when it comes to getting analytics reports for your Reddit traffic, using one will hurt overall traffic.
 There are many people throughout Reddit who hide spam and executable files behind shortened links and as a result many Redditors avoid these kinds of links altogether - regardless of what great content you might be trying to share when using one.

-- Posting the same content or old, unoriginal content is frowned upon.
+- Posting old or repetitive content is frowned upon.
+The community thrives on new and original content.
+So give credit where it is due if you are posting something that is not yours.
 A good rule of thumb is to create new content and post in just one subreddit.

 Places to Post

-Now that we've covered how to post, the next step is identifying where each of these subjects will get the best engagement and upvotes to ultimately drive the most traffic to your content.
-As a general rule, it makes sense to look to post in subreddits - smaller, more genre specific areas of Reddit.
+The next step is to identify which locations will generate the most engagement, initiate upvotes, and lead traffic to your content.
+As a general rule, it makes sense to look to post in specific subreddits - smaller, more genre specific areas of Reddit.

-Each subreddit has it's own community and moderator that makes it unique.
-Post in subreddits that are related to your content and that have amassed at least 20,000 readers - posting in subreddits with less than that will make it very hard for your content to find the upvotes it needs to get to the point where it will actually drive traffic.
-The most popular subreddits that get the most traffic are (in alphabetical order):
+Each subreddit has its own community and moderators that make it unique.
+Subreddits are designed to organize specific subject matter for users only searching for that topic.
+They act as a one-stop-shop for content they are interested in, rather than having to dig through pages looking for posts that might be of interest.
+Try to post in subreddits that are related to your content and that have amassed at least 20,000 readers - posting in subreddits with less than that will make it very hard for your content to find the upvotes it needs to get to the point where it will drive any sort of noticeable traffic.
+The most popular subreddits by the amount of users subscribed are (in alphabetical order):